3nrique0/DevOcGen_workshop/ws_snif/README.md

 # Atelier SNIF

+Presenters:

+* Camille Steux
-By: Camille Steux, Lounes Chikhi
+* Lounes Chikhi

+Slides and scripts are present in this worshop directory.